codatio/codat-docs/docs/enterprise/tech-implementation/consent/overview.md

 ## Overview

-View full steps and endpoints required [here](https://docs.codat.io/auth-flow/build/build-your-own-authorization-journey)
+View full steps and endpoints required [here](https://docs.codat.io/auth-flow/build/build-your-own-authorization-journey).

 ![](/img/enterprise/implementation/consent/authjourney.png)

 ### There are two options to onboard new customers onto packages:

+These options are broken down further on the [build options page](/enterprise/tech-implementation/consent/build)

 #### **Option 1:**
-Codat provides a series of API end-points that allow financial service providers to fully embed the authentication journey within your digital application journeys.

-These APIs can be called to set up a customer within Codat’s instance, and set up the connection to the applicable integration(s).

-#### **Option 2:**
 Codat has built an SDK, which can be deployed within a front-end UI.

 The component works with all major JavaScript frameworks, including React, and also with vanilla JavaScript.
 You can choose to implement the component in TypeScript.

+#### **Option 2:**
+Codat provides a series of API end-points that allow financial service providers to fully embed the authentication journey within your digital application journeys.

+These APIs can be called to set up a customer within Codat’s instance, and set up the connection to the applicable integration(s).

 <details>
 <summary><b>FAQ</b></summary>